openharmony/docs/en/application-dev/reference/apis/js-apis-eventhub.md

 # EventHub

+> **NOTE**
-> **NOTE**<br/>
+>
 > The initial APIs of this module are supported since API 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module can be used only in the stage model.

 Implements event subscription, unsubscription, and triggering.